iceicepei/Partnet_data/README.md

 ### Introduction

 We present PartNet: a recursive part decomposition network for fine-grained and hierarchical shape segmentation.
-We add another dataset for it，which consists of 24 object categories.This dataset is derived from the dataset of the paper published by Stanford University called PartNet(A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding).
+We expand another dataset for it，which consists of 24 object categories.This dataset is derived from the dataset of the paper published by Stanford University called PartNet(A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding).
 We organize their dataset into the form of our PartNet dataset for the purpose of expanding our dataset.This dataset could enable and serve as a catalyst for many tasks such as shape analysis, dynamic 3D scene modeling and simulation, affordance analysis, and others.

 ### About the Dataset